zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_40.png " ")

-The Bastion host is now ready to accept remote desktop connections.
+The bastion host is now ready to accept remote desktop connections.

 ## STEP 9: Configure Connectivity from VMWare private subnet to our public subnet

-1. Navigate back to the SDDC.
-Click the hamburger icon, and under **Solutions and Platform**, click on **VMware Solution** and select the SDDC that you provisioned.
+1. We will now navigate back to the SDDC.
+Click on the hamburger icon, and under **Solutions and Platform**, click on **VMware Solution** and select the SDDC that you provisioned.

     ![](./images/100_1.png " ")